 Pictured recipe: Taco-Stuffed Avocados

 When it comes to potassium, bananas may seem like the go-to food to get your fill of this mineral—one medium banana has around 420 mg, that's 12 percent of your daily value.
-Found mainly in fruits and vegetables, potassium can help you ward off muscle cramps.
+Potassium is found mainly in fruits and vegetables, helping you ward off muscle cramps.
 It's also important for keeping your heart healthy and your blood pressure in a healthy range.
 That's because potassium helps counteract the blood pressure-raising effect of sodium.
 But bananas aren't the only potassium superstars.
-Here are 8 potassium-rich foods with more potassium per serving than a banana and flavorful recipes to enjoy them.
+Here are eight potassium-rich foods with more potassium per serving than a banana and flavorful recipes to enjoy them.

-Salmon is known as a heart-healthy food because it is rich in omega-3s.
-The potassium in salmon helps your heart also, so there is even more reason to reach for this fish.
+The Dietary Guidelines for Americans recommends at least 8 ounces of fish per week for adults based on a 2,000-calorie diet.
+Plus, eating fish like salmon is known as a heart-healthy food because it is rich in omega-3s.
+The potassium in salmon also helps your heart, so there is even more reason to reach for this fish.

 Get More: Quick & Easy Salmon Recipes